 Solar eclipse 2024

 On April 8, 2024, a total solar eclipse will drape the Adirondack mountains and upstate New York in darkness!
 This rare event is an astrophotographer's paradise, and travel-lovers will find that the Adirondacks are an exceptional place, if not the best place in the country, to view the eclipse.
-Our communities are preparing for this once-in-a-lifetime event, with local businesses and eateries offering watch parties, specials on merchandise and food, and other exciting events.
-The fact that this narrow strip of complete darkness is running right through the heart of the Adirondacks is enough to drop what you're doing, make plans to visit, and get excited.
-Why?
-Well, if you want to view a total solar eclipse in the Adirondacks again, you're going to have to wait another 375 years.
-Book your stay ASAP, rooms are filling up fast.
+The fact that this narrow strip of complete darkness is running through the heart of the Adirondacks is enough to drop what you're doing and check out the events in our region.
+You'll have to wait another 375 years to view a total solar eclipse here!
+The Lake Champlain Region, in particular, will be a special place to view the eclipse.
+Our open spaces and legendary places will make our communities prime locations for viewing the celestial event.

 The best places to watch